-Imagine driving down the long winding roads of Uganda’s countryside, emerald green everywhere you look outside your window, birds of all colors fly in the distant white clouds, light laughs from women by the roadside carrying baskets of food on their heads, children play in simple compounds of homes by the roadside, animals heads buried in the short savanna grass eating away the African growth, fresh-cool African wind blows over your city-pale face and these beautiful songs play out both your ears.
+Imagine driving down the long winding roads of Uganda’s countryside.
+Emerald green everywhere you look outside your window.
+Birds of all colors fly in the distant white clouds.
+Lite laughs from women by the roadside carrying baskets of food on their heads.
+Children play in simple compounds of homes by the roadside.
+Animals’ heads buried in the short savanna grass-eating away the African growth.
+And the fresh-cool African wind blows over your city-pale face.
+These beautiful songs play out both your ears.
 Ahhh, heaven!

 This Uganda music playlist will bring out the African soul in you.
 Play on repeat!

 After you dance your way around the kitchen, enjoying Ugandan culture music through your ears, you can watch some documentaries about Uganda or movies that have featured Uganda from the comfort of your sofa with the whole family.